In the previous chapter I said that Eve made five mistakes in falling into temptation which, in turn, provide a pattern for most sins.

 The fact that they tried to cover themselves means that they felt guilty.
-They knew that they had done wrong and felt bad about it, which is probably what saved them.
-Had they been proud like Satan, God could have destroyed them there and then.
+They knew that they had done wrong and felt badly about it, which is probably what saved them.
+Had they been proud, like Satan, God could have destroyed them there and then.

 Note that they tried to cover themselves and this is always inadequate.
 They covered themselves but were still afraid.
 When God covers you, you do not have to be afraid anymore.